gruntwork-io/docs/docs/guides/stay-up-to-date/releases/2020-10/index.md

-This release adds the option to create an outbound "allow all" rule in the Lambda security group that will allow it to communicate with external services.
+This release adds the option to create an outbound &quot;allow all&quot; rule in the Lambda security group that will allow it to communicate with external services.
 To enable this, set `should_create_outbound_rule=true` when calling the `lambda` module.
 Defaults to false.